Jash47/Prediction_using_Decision-Tree_Algorithm/README.md

-# Task 6: Prediction using Decision Tree Algorithm
+# Prediction using Decision Tree Algorithm
 This repository provides an overview of prediction using the decision tree algorithm.
 The decision tree algorithm is a widely used machine learning technique that enables predictive modeling in various domains.

 ## Overview